ballerina-platform/module-ballerina-http/docs/proposals/introducing-initial-support-for-hateoas.md

     string method?;
 |};
 ```
 Let's consider the above resort reservation example.
-As you can see, `locations` resource is connected to `rooms` resource.
+As you can see, `locations` resource is connected to the `rooms` resource.
 This connection can be captured in the code as follows.

 ```ballerina